grafana/business-input/docs/sources/panels/business-charts.md

 # Business Charts

 You can use the Business Input data source to test the [Business Charts panel](/plugins/business-charts/).
-Below are illustrations of how you can create values:
+The following examples show how to create values:

-- Manually,
+- Manually
-- Using the **JavaScript Values Editor**.
+- By using the **JavaScript Values Editor**

-Please note, both examples use the Business Charts [**Visual Editor**](/plugins/business-charts/visualeditor/) to read the data frame values and pass them into the Business Charts.
+Both examples use the Business Charts [**Visual Editor**](/plugins/business-charts/visualeditor/) to read the data frame values and pass them to the Business Charts.

 {{< admonition type="note" >}}
 You can use the Business Charts demo project to play with both the Business Input data source settings and the Business Charts parameters following the link [Business Charts Pie examples](https://echarts.volkovlabs.io/d/0b5-q7K4k/pie?orgId=1).
 Go to Edit mode and start experimenting.